Troy Jensen: Elle Macpherson's Go-To Guy Talks Making A Statement With Color

 What is the key to create a look like this bold red lip you did on Rachel McAdams?

 A. When I create a look, I think about color, but I also think about personas or types and people who have influenced me.
 This look with a shimmery eye, whether it’s gold, silver, or champagne, where the eye is sort of pale and shimmery and then a bright lip, it’s a very smart blonde girl look, a Grace Kelly look.
 When you look at Grace Kelly, she looks so strong, intelligent, classic and chic.
 With Grace, the color was about her mouth.
 She wasn’t a Sophia Loren or Marilyn Monroe; with them it was about the eyes.
 To me, Rachel is such an intelligent woman and easy going and she loves makeup and she’ll try new things.
 With this look, I wanted to create a brainy blonde beauty look.
-I think that entire look was Dior [makeup].
-It’s a white and silver shimmer I used for the eyes.
+I think that entire look was Dior.
+It's a white and silver shimmer I used for the eyes.
 With the lip, I wanted it to look sheer but bright, so I applied the lip color with a bright pencil and then padded on the lip color with my fingertip so it really stained her lips.
-Then I went over it with a clear gloss, so it doesn’t look heavy.
-I didn’t want to do a retro red lip with her.
-It was just about making that statement highlighting the eyes, that lip and then just a beautiful lash.
-On the cheeks, it’s just a very subtle pink.
+Then I went over it with a clear gloss, so it doesn't look heavy.
+I didn't want to do retro red lip with her.
+It was just about making that statement highlighting the eye, the lip and then just a beautiful lash.
+On the cheeks, it's just a very subtle pink.